 By building a unique interdisciplinary program that aims at transparency and inclusion of diverse perspectives in long-term, rigorous dialogue, we will have a global impact on the design and development of genetically engineered organisms.
 By combining expertise in biological sciences, social sciences and the humanities, we will help citizens and policymakers make informed decisions by giving them information developed through detailed research and thorough deliberation.

-Three new faculty members, Jason Delborne, Jennifer Kuzma and Mark Robinson, have recently joined NC State as part of the Genetic Engineering and Society Cluster.
+Four new faculty members, Zachary Brown, Jason Delborne, Jennifer Kuzma and Mark Robinson, have recently joined NC State as part of the Genetic Engineering and Society Cluster.

 - Jason Delborne, Associate Professor of Science, Policy and Society